-Thank you for your interest in the National Fire Academy’s (NFA) Executive Fire Officer Program (EFOP).
-As an EFOP student, you will enhance your professional development through a unique series of four graduate and upper-division-baccalaureate equivalent courses taken over a four-year period.
+Thank you for your interest in the National Fire Academy’s (NFA) Executive Fire Officer (EFO) Program.
+As an EFO Program student, you will enhance your professional development through a unique series of four graduate and upper-division-baccalaureate equivalent courses taken over a four-year period.
 Each course is two weeks in length.
 You must complete an Applied Research Project (ARP) that relates to your organization within six months after the completion of each of the four courses.

-Selection criteria and application information for the EFOP follows.
-For more information, call the EFOP Help Desk at 800-238-3358, ext.
+Selection criteria and application information for the EFO Program follows.
+For more information, call the EFO Program Help Desk at 800-238-3358, ext.
 1176 or send us an email.

 The Executive Fire Officer Program experience has been one of the most rewarding of my fire service career ... the development and growth opportunity assisted me in moving through the fire department ranks.
 In researching fire service issues, I was able to propose best practices for our department, adopting and building upon the body of research for our future fire service.— Fire Chief Steve Cover, City of Virginia Beach, Virginia Fire Department

-Selection criteria for the EFOP is divided between two areas:
+Selection criteria for the EFO Program is divided between two areas:

 At the time of application, you must be in a rank/position that complies with one of the following: